emostov/private_blockchain/ReadMe.md

 November, 13, 2019

 INSTRUCTIONS TO RUN:
 Before running any nodes, registration server set up is required.
+This is because currently the node will log a fatal error if it sends request to server and it is not up.
 To start the registration simply start at command line and pass no arguments:

 "go run Block.go block_generation.go BlockChain.go handlers.go HeartBeat.go logger.go Main.go routes.go broadcast_network.go SyncBlockChain.go Register.go"